Marin Juniors 2 Tryout FAQ

 No. Unfortunately we do not anticipate being able to accommodate every player who is interested, but we hope to create many more opportunities to participate than what is currently available.

 Q: How will players be selected for teams?

 As this is designed to be a developmental program, we will look for players we feel have good potential to become strong volleyball players, girls who are coachable and try to learn from what the coaches are telling them, and those that show a natural enthusiasm for the game and for team sports.
-Our goals is to have 10-12 players on each team.
+Our goals is to have 3-4 teams per age group with 10-12 players on each team.

 Q: What should my daughter wear to tryouts?